Home » Recipes » Main Dish Recipes » Southern Black Beans and Rice

 This is a very simple recipe packed with delicious flavors.
 It starts with chopping and cooking a few veggies to make up the flavorful base of the recipe.
 When those are tender, the seasonings, tomatoes, and ham go into the pan.
 In the meantime, the rice cooks in another pot so that it’s ready to go.
 Easy as 1-2-3.

 There are so many recipes from all around the world that utilize the simple combination of beans and rice.
-Of course, there’s the famous New Orleans red beans and rice along with dozens of Mexican and Tex-Mex recipes and many originating from the Caribbean.
-Most of those recipes do not include meat and you could, in fact, prepare this recipe without the ham if you’d like a vegetarian option.
+Of course, there’s the famous New Orleans red beans and rice along with dozens of Mexican and Tex-Mex recipes and many others originating in the Caribbean.
+Most of those recipes do not include meat, and you could, in fact, prepare this recipe without the ham if you’d like a vegetarian option.

 • The flavors from the vegetables combine with the flavor from the ham and tomato to make this a delicious dinner!

-• The combination of ham, beans, and rice is work great as a standalone dinner.
+• The combination of ham, beans, and rice works great as a standalone dinner.
 To make it even more substantial, you might add warm bread and a very simple salad.

 • It is a flavorful variation of a classic combination.